senlin/pinyin-slugs/readme.txt

 1. Download zip file.
 2. Upload the zip file via the Plugins > Add New > Upload page &hellip; OR &hellip; unpack and upload with your favorite FTP client to the /plugins/ folder.
-3. Activate the plugin on the Plug-ins page.
+3. Activate the plugin on the Plugins page.

 Done!

 == Frequently Asked Questions ==

+= Does Pinyin Slugs work with Simplified Chinese characters? =

+Yes, the plugin transforms Simplified Chinese slugs into pinyin.

+= Does Pinyin Slugs work with Traditional Chinese characters? =

+Yes, since September 2020 the plugin also can transform Traditional Chinese slugs into pinyin.

-= Does Pinyin Slugs work with Gutenberg? =
+= Does Pinyin Slugs work with the WP block editor? =

-Yes, it does (see above), although one caveat is that to be able to see the change of slug, the post/page first needs to be saved.
+Yes, it does, although one caveat is that to be able to see the change of slug, the post/page first needs to be saved.
 The same applies for edits too.

-= Does Pinyin Slugs work with ClassicPress? =

-Yes, it does (see above), as ClassicPress is forked on WP 4.9.8 the Pinyin Slugs plugin is automatically also compatible with ClassicPress.

 = Known Issues =

 Pinyin Slugs will not auto-transform existing slugs, you will have to change them manually.

-= Can I use this plugin also for Traditional Chinese? =

-No, the dictionary part of the plugin only contains Simplified Chinese.
-If you want, you can check what words the dictionary contains by going into `inc/functions.php`

 = I have an issue with this plugin, where can I get support? =